krebbl/docco/README.md

 ### 3. Deploy your app

-Before you can deploy your app you need to adjust your docker-compose file in the following way:
+Before you are ready to deploy your app you need to adjust your docker-compose file in the following way:

 1. Add the external network nginx-proxy
 2. Set the ENV vars for the custom domain and letsencrypt host